learn-academy-2021-delta/week-6-assessment-JBrady/interview-questions.md

   Your answer: At the moment, I can't seem to remember what RESTful routes are or do.

   Researched answer: RESTful routes are how an app routes traffic and allows the user to navigate through the app.
 They also allow for interactions with databases.
 Any route that is requesting or sending data would need to be passed params for the app to know what data needs to be sent or received.

+  CORRECT ANSWER - Edit, Update, Show, Destroy - We have to know which item we are performing the action on